Inner North London

 Alcohol, drug and medication related deaths

-Concerns summary Police failed to adequately assess a vulnerable individual, relying on minimal interaction and flawed assumptions about drug use.
+Concerns summary (AI summary) Police failed to adequately assess a vulnerable individual, relying on minimal interaction and flawed assumptions about drug use.
 There was also a lack of follow-up checks and no demonstrable learning or procedural changes post-incident.

 Tracy McCarthy